 She staggered and almost fell.
 Then she attacked him with impressive enthusiasm.
 For several minutes, he let her, dialing down his strength, speed, and skill until he fought with no more force than an average young vampire.

-Under these conditions, could she win in a one-on-one conflict?
+Under these conditions, could she win?

 No, he realized after several minutes.
 She kept getting up, though, proving her will was as formidable as her rage.
 But her reflexes, strength and speed were still too human.